Ramsay MultiCraft & Maintenance Test Study Guide [2026]

 The Ramsay MultiCraft Test evaluates the technical skills required for maintenance roles in industrial and manufacturing settings.
 By covering both mechanical and electrical concepts, the test measures your ability to perform a variety of maintenance and repair tasks.

-Who Should Take It?
+Who Should Take the Ramsay Maintenance Test?

 • Maintenance Technicians